-Balsamini moves to Los Angeles in 2008, where he begins his studies at Brooks Institute of California with a concentration in advertising photography.
-In 2010 he starts working at David LaChapelle’s studio as a studio assistant and archivist.
-In 2011, after obtaining a BA with honorable mention, he returns to Italy.
-Since then, he has been teaching photography at IUAV University of Venice as well as photographing extensively technology and its sociological implications – focusing his attention on work as a factor of identity of man.
-Over the years he has carried out personal and editorial projects for institutions such as MIT, NASA and the Institute of Forensic Medicine University of Zurich.
-His images reveal an interest in people and their stories, the functional aspects of technology and the graphic elements of the ordinary.
-He has been exhibited at the Milan Triennale, MAXXI, Sandretto Re Rebaudengo Foundation, and the Italian Cultural Institute in San Francisco.
-He is currently represented by the photo agency Contrasto.
+MATTIA BALSAMINI moved to Los Angeles in 2008 and studied at Brooks Institute of California with a focus on advertising photography.
+In 2010, he started working at David LaChapelle’s studio as a studio assistant and archivist.
+In 2011, after obtaining a BA with honourable mention, he returned to Italy.
+Since then, he has been teaching at IUAV University of Venice while working as a photographer, with a focus on technology and its sociological implications.
+Over the years, he has carried out personal and editorial projects for institutions such as MIT, NASA, and the University of Zurich’s Institute of Forensic Medicine.
+His images reveal an interest in people and their stories, the functional aspects of technology, and the graphic elements of the ordinary.
+He has been exhibited at the Milan Triennale, MAXXI Roma, Fondazione Sandretto Re Rebaudengo in Turin, and the Italian Cultural Institute in San Francisco.
+He is currently represented by photo agency Contrasto.